ahdadou/springboot-multi-tenancy/README.md

    database management system after running the project.
  - Familiarize yourself with the best practices section to ensure a successful implementation of multitenancy in your application.

+   ### How does it work

+In this project, we utilize the `TenantContext` class along with `ThreadLocal` to dynamically set the current tenant/schema for data storage.
+The `ThreadLocal` allows us to maintain separate data contexts for each thread in a multithreaded environment.

+Let's take a closer look at the code snippet provided:

+     @Bean
+     CommandLineRunner commandLineRunner(AuthorRepository authorRepository) {
+        return args -> {
+	        // ADDING AUTHOR TO CASA SCHEMA
+	        TenantContext.setCurrentTenant(TenantId.CASA);
+	        Author author = new Author(12,"author1");
+	        authorRepository.save(author);
+        };
+      }
+In this example, we are using the `CommandLineRunner` interface to execute code at application startup.
+We set the current tenant/schema to "CASA" using `TenantContext.setCurrentTenant(TenantId.CASA)`.
+This sets the `ThreadLocal` value for the current thread, ensuring that any subsequent data operations are performed in the CASA schema.

+Then, we create an `Author` object and save it using the `authorRepository.save(author)` method.
+Since the current schema is set to CASA, the `Author` object will be saved in the CASA schema.

+By leveraging this approach, you can dynamically switch between different schemas based on your application's requirements.
+This allows for efficient data isolation and management for each tenant within the multitenant environment.